 If your local gym or favorite fitness studio are temporarily shut down, the facility may offer equipment rental in the meantime.
 During nation-wide closures or extended holidays, this is a strategy plenty of smaller fitness studios use to stay afloat and maintain contact with their clientele.

-One example is Hexbox, a fitness facility franchise that offers small group classes, CrossFit workouts and 24-hour access to the gym.
+One example is Hexbox, a fitness facility franchise in Monterey, CA, that offers small group classes, CrossFit workouts and 24-hour access to the gym.
 The franchise also offers temporary rental program that allows you to rent equipment from a location near you.

 Cleaning Your Rented Equipment